 About Me

-I am currently a postdoctoral researcher at Cyber Physical Systems (CPS) group at University of Oxford under supervisions of Profs.
+I am currently a postdoctoral researcher at the Cyber Physical Systems (CPS) group at University of Oxford under the supervision of Profs.
 Niki Trigoni and Andrew Markham.
-My research is centered on multi-modal sensing for localization and cross-domain generalization, especially for building robust perception in real-world settings.
+My research builds AI systems that unify diverse physical sensors—RGB, LiDAR, radar, thermal, and event cameras—into robust perception systems that extend how we understand the physical world.

 Research Interests

-My research aims to advance multi-modal and multi-view sensing with diverse physical sensors, including RGB-D cameras, LiDAR, mmWave radar, event cameras, etc. A key challenge in real-world settings is achieving reliable long-term localization of these sensors in a shared reference space, enabling accurate multi-view fusion while leveraging the unique capabilities of each modality.
+The physical world is rich with information invisible to human senses — heat, radar reflections, microsecond dynamics.
+My research advances multi-modal and multi-view sensing with diverse physical sensors, including RGB-D cameras, LiDAR, mmWave radar, thermal cameras, and event cameras.
+A key challenge in real-world settings is achieving reliable long-term localization of these sensors in a shared reference space, enabling accurate multi-view fusion while leveraging the unique capabilities of each modality.

 Ultimately, my work seeks to bridge physical sensing with adaptive multi-modal learning, building perception systems that are accurate, resilient, and capable of operating reliably in complex real-world environments.